 A company registration number (CRN) is a unique eight character reference assigned to a company upon its incorporation.
 Companies House provides this identifying number and it is printed on the certificate of incorporation.

 A company registration number is a unique number issued by Companies House when a limited company or Limited Liability Partnership (LLP) is incorporated.
-It is usually abbreviated as ‘CRN’ and sometimes referred to as a Companies House Number.
+It is usually abbreviated as ‘CRN’ and is sometimes referred to as a Companies House Number.

 - Scottish companies are given CRNs with the prefix ‘SC’.

 - Limited Liability Partnerships (LLPs) are issued with CRNs beginning with ‘OC’.

 - Scottish LLPs have CRNs beginning with ‘SO’.

 Please click here to view the full list of Uniform Resource Identifiers for UK companies on the public register.